JanDintel/ovchipkaart/README.md

 5. `ov_chipkaart.products` contains all the additions of products to the OV Chipkaart, such as subscriptions and discounts.
 6. `ov_chipkaart.unclassified` contains everything that couldn't be specified.

+## Troubleshooting

+**Credentials**

+The OV Chipkaart gem needs your credentials to login on the OV Chipkaart website.

+If you have trouble configuring your credentials check the YAML for syntax errors and make sure that you only specify an `username` and `password`.
+Otherwise it will raise an error.

+**Chromedriver**

+Make sure you have installed the latest `chromedriver`.
+You can use homebrew to easily install the `chromedriver`.
+You might try running the `chromedriver-update` command, which downloads the helper for the `chromedriver` that is used by `selenium` with `capybara`.

+The OV Chipkaart gem current uses `chromedriver` version `2.8.241036`.

+**OV Chipkaart results**

+Since this gem relies on scraping the OV Chipkaart website, it might break during an update of the website.
+If you experience this issue either help out with a Pull request or send me a message.

 ## Contributing